Longdh57/aws-note/VPC/vpc.md

 Tip for exam:
 - When create a VPC, AWS also create a default Route Table, NACL and a default Security Group
 - When create a VPC, won't create any subnet, and not create default Internet Gateway
-- AZ for choosen is random for each account
+- AZ for chosen is random for each account
 - AWS always reserve 5 IP address in your subnet
-- Can have only 1 Gateway per VPC
+- Can have only 1 Internet Gateway per VPC
 - Security Group can't span VPCs
+- By default, **5 VPCs** am I allowed in each AWS region

 ## Network Address Translation (NAT)
 Tip: